jku/repository-playground/playground/README.md

 # Minimal TUF repository and client

-This is a minimal TUF repository and client setup.
+This is a minimal TUF repository and client source code, as defined in [TUF Minimal design](docs/design-milestones/01-TUF-MINIMAL.md).
-TODO: Add link to to repository design doc.

 See https://github.com/jku/playground-tuf-minimal for the repository content.

 ## Client